Skip to main content

 ExampleAccessing a resource without a valid API token.Accessing a restricted admin area without sufficient privileges.

 With the correct usage of 401 Unauthorized and 403 Forbidden status codes, you can make sure to avoid unwanted integration support tickets.
-The message clearly informs the clients on why they cannot gain access.
+The message in your REST API status code informs the clients on why they cannot gain access.

-By correctly using 401 Unauthorized and 403 Forbidden status codes, you can ensure that your API communicates access issues clearly and helps clients understand the nature of the problem.
+By adhering to API best practices and using these HTTP status codes like 401 Unauthorized and 403 Forbidden correctly, you can ensure that your API communicates access issues clearly and helps clients understand the nature of the problem.